18F/handbook/pages/general-information-and-resources/distributed.md

 receive your work phone on your first day.

-On your first day at work you should configure things so that your two-factor authentication (2FA) codes---which you'll occasionally need to connect to GSA's virtual private network (VPN)---are delivered to your cell phone.
+On your first day at work you should configure things so that your two-factor authentication (2FA) codes are delivered to your cell phone.
 If you don't receive your work cell phone on day one, you'll need to use your personal phone.
 **If you do not configure 2FA you will not be able to access your email from outside of federal buildings.**